top of page

 • The recipient's body naturally draws in the exact amount of energy it needs

-• The practitioner doesn't manipulate or force the energy flow
+• The practitioner doesn’t force or direct the energy

 • The energy automatically goes to areas that require healing